JosephJonathanFernandes/Nasa-Space-Hackathon-WizCoders-backend/DEPENDENCIES.md

   $env:GEMMA_BASE_URL = "https://api.openrouter.example"

 - To persist environment variables across sessions, use System Settings -> Environment Variables, or set them in your PowerShell profile.

+Local deterministic fallback embedding (optional):
+- By default the app will use a deterministic SHA256-based embedding fallback when no Gemma client and no `sentence-transformers` are available.
+This keeps the server running for development, but embeddings produced this way are NOT semantically meaningful.
+To disable the fallback, set:
+  $env:GEMMA_ALLOW_LOCAL_FALLBACK = '0'

+Example: enable fallback (default):
+  $env:GEMMA_ALLOW_LOCAL_FALLBACK = '1'

+Example: explicitly disable fallback:
+  $env:GEMMA_ALLOW_LOCAL_FALLBACK = '0'